smartrent/delux/README.md

 adding `Delux` to your supervision tree allows runtime configuration and more control over failure recovery.

-Starting with the supervision tree approach, here's an example childspec:
+Starting with the supervision tree approach, here's an example child
+specification:

 ```elixir
   {Delux,